tigellus/Markdown/2. Mechanical Ventilation/11. Complications/Complications.md

 * Monitor for low grade fever
 * Frequent respiratory assessments

-### Oxygen Toxicity --> can combine this one with what I put in the last module
+### Oxygen Toxicity
 * Prolonged high oxygen levels – FiO2 0.7-1.0
-* Excessive oxygen can impairs surfactant activity
+* Excessive oxygen can impair surfactant activity, but may be needed in the short term

-### Pulmonary Trauma (I believe this was also on the prior module-- barotrauma)
+### Pulmonary Trauma
 * Barotrauma: alveolar injury or rupture due to excess pressure (can be due to excessive PEEP, high Vt)
 * Pneumothorax: Positive pressure causing a break in the integrity of the visceral pleura-- can result from severe barotrauma
-* Tension Pneumothorax: watch for mediastinal shift, immediate intervention indicated- use BVM until physician can perform needle decompression
+* Tension Pneumothorax: watch for mediastinal shift, immediate intervention indicated- use ambu bag until physician can perform needle decompression

-[I deleted this because it was parsed out in other sections- atelectasis, pulmonary trauma etc]

 ## Decreased cardiac output
-* Decreased venous return
+* Positive pressure casues decreased venous return
-* Relief of work effort
-* PEEP
 * Inadequate fluid volume status

 ### Ventilator-induced diaphragmatic dysfunction (VIDD)